csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 b.
 Update the damage amount for the car with the license number “AABB2000” in the accident with report number “AR2197” to $3000.

-**3.15** Consider the bank database of Figure 3.19, where the primary keys are un- derlined.
+**3.15** Consider the bank database of Figure 3.19, where the primary keys are underlined.
 Construct the following SQL queries for this relational database.

 a.
 Find all customers who have an account at _all_ the branches located in “Brooklyn”.